 Remove SSH connection method for the Citrix NetScaler driver

-In 17.1 we began the transition from SSH CLI to REST API when we updated the NetScaler driver and introduced Onboard Discovery.
+In 17.1, we began the transition from SSH CLI to the NetScaler REST API.
+When we updated the NetScaler driver and introduced Onboard Discovery.
 We continued to support the SSH CLI so customers would have time to migrate existing instances over.
 After nearly 3 years, the legacy connection method will be removed.

 Remove SSH connection method for the IBM DataPower driver

-In 17.3 we began the transition from SSH CLI to REST API when we updated the DataPower driver and introduced Onboard Discovery.
+In 17.3, we began the transition from SSH CLI to the DataPower REST API.
+We updated the DataPower driver and introduced Onboard Discovery.
 We continued to support the SSH CLI so customers would have time to migrate existing instances over.
 After over 2 years, the legacy connection method will be removed.

-In 19.3 we're planning to make significant enhancements to our Syslog driver which we believe, based on feedback from customers and Splunk themselves, will provide an overall better integration path that the Splunk driver which is delivering event data in a manner that is not common for enterprise applications.
+In 19.3, we made significant enhancements to our Syslog driver which we believe, based on feedback from customers and Splunk themselves, provides an overall better integration path that the Splunk driver which is delivering event data in a manner that is not common for enterprise applications.
 Thus the Splunk driver will be removed from the Venafi Platform in 20.1.

 SSL/TLS Validation will no longer support SSL 2.0

 As we update our libraries to support TLS 1.3, SSL 2.0 will no longer be detected on certificate endpoints.